david-San/CompRes/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* For any corrections, bug fixing or comments, you can send an email to davidenrique@gmail.com